Stonebridge at Potomac Town Center

+Mixed-use in Prince William County, Virginia, U.S.

 Stonebridge at Potomac Town Center, also commonly referred to as Stonebridge PTC or simply Stonebridge, is a lifestyle center in Woodbridge, Virginia, United States.
-It features a mix of retail, office buildings, and apartments. was developed by Roadside Developments and construction beginning in 2007.
+It features a mix of retail, office buildings, and apartments.
+The complex is adjacent to the Potomac Mills Mall.

+It was developed by Roadside Development LLC, in a joint venture with BlackRock, Inc. Mills Corporation was originally planned as the developer.
 Stonebridge is located along Interstate 95 just east of the freeway, with Opitz Boulevard (SR 2000) to the north, Dale Boulevard (SR 784) to the south, and Potomac Center Boulevard to the east.
 Continuous expansions to the center are made, with recent additions such as the Alamo Drafthouse Cinema and Potomac Town Center condominiums.